Japan to Convene Extra Parliamentary Session on Oct. 20

 - Русский

 Tokyo, Sept.
-29 (Jiji Press)--The Japanese government told the ruling Liberal Democratic Party on Friday that an extraordinary parliamentary session will be convened on Oct.
+29 (Jiji Press)--The Japanese government told the ruling Liberal Democratic Party and its coalition partner Komeito on Friday that an extraordinary parliamentary session will be convened on Oct.
 20.

-The focus of attention is on whether the government will submit a supplementary budget plan to finance a proposed economic package during the extra parliamentary session, people familiar with the situation said.
+Prime Minister Fumio Kishida said that the government will submit to the extra session of the Diet, Japan's parliament, a draft fiscal 2023 supplementary budget to finance his administration's new economic stimulus package, which will be compiled in late October.

-Prime Minister Fumio Kishida aims to draw up the economic package by the end of October.
+Meanwhile, speculation lingers about a possible dissolution of the House of Representatives, the lower chamber of the Diet, during the extra session.

 [Copyright The Jiji Press, Ltd.]